utndatasystems/utndatasystems.github.io/_news/2023-06-26_hello_world.md

 related_posts: false
 ---

-Hello World!
-The **Data Systems Lab led by Prof. Andreas Kipf** is officially established at the University of Technology Nuremberg [[announcement](https://www.utn.de/en/2023/06/26/prof-data-systems/)].
+Hello, world! **Andreas Kipf** has been appointed **Professor of Data Systems** at the University of Technology Nuremberg.
+Read the [announcement](https://www.utn.de/en/2023/06/26/prof-data-systems/).